vivianchengg/unsw-meme/README.md

 Please pay careful attention to the following:

 * We want to see **evidence that you wrote your tests before writing the implementation**.
 As noted above, the commits containing your initial tests should appear *before* your implementation for every feature branch.
 If we don't see this evidence, we will assume you did not write your tests first and your mark will be reduced.
 * You should have black-box tests for all tests required (i.e. testing each function/endpoint).
-However, you are also welcome to write whitebox unit tests in this iteration if you see that as important.
+However, you are also welcome to write white-box unit tests in this iteration if you see that as important.
 * Merging in merge requests with failing pipelines is **very bad practice**.
-Not only does this interfere with your teams ability to work on different features at the same time, and thus slow down development, it is something you will be penalised for in marking.
+Not only does this interfere with your team's ability to work on different features at the same time, and thus slow down development - it is something you will be penalised for in marking.
 * Similarly, merging in branches with untested features is also **very bad practice**.
 We will assume, and you should too, that any code without tests does not work.
 * Pushing directly to `master` is not possible for this repo.
 The only way to get code into `master` is via a merge request.
 If you discover you have a bug in `master` that got through testing, create a bugfix branch and merge that in via a merge request.

 ### 5.4.
 Test coverage

 To get the coverage of your tests locally, you will need to have two terminals open.
-Run these commands from the root directory of your project.
+Run these commands from the root directory of your project (e.g. `/project-backend`).

 In the first terminal, run
 ```bash